saifulislam88/ansible/README.md

 ### Ansible Core Components:
 - **Inventory:** A file listing the hosts or nodes to manage, typically `/etc/ansible/hosts` or a `custom path with **any name** like `/home/msi/hostdb`.
-- **Modules:** Predefined code to perform tasks (e.g., file management, service restart, package installation).
+- **Modules:** Predefined & pre-built code that performs specific tasks such as file management, service restarts, and package installation and these command user, apt, yum that execute defined tasks on servers.
 - **Playbooks:** YAML files containing a set of tasks to automate processes.
 - **Roles:** A structure for organizing playbooks and other configuration files for reusability.
 - **Plugins:** Extend the core functionality of Ansible (e.g., inventory plugins, connection plugins).